Shadow Man (Michael LeRoi): Publication history

 Shadow Man was co-published by Valiant Comics and Acclaim Comics for 29 issues.
 The first issue of Volume 2 was released in March 1997 and ran for 20 issues, with the final issue being released in June 1998.
-The first issue of Volume 3 was released March of 1999 and ran for 6 issues, with the final issue being released in December of 1999.
+The first issue of Volume 3 was released March 1999 and ran for 6 issues, with the final issue being released in December 1999.
 An unfinished 3rd series saw 3 of its 4 planned issues released before Acclaim ceased their comics printing before their bankruptcy.

 In other media

 Video games

 Acclaim released the Shadow Man video game in November 1999 on the PlayStation, Nintendo 64, Dreamcast, and PC.
 A sequel, entitled Shadow Man: 2econd Coming was released for PlayStation 2 in 2002, following the events after the end of the first game.
 The events of the first game were loosely adapted into a single issue of Shadow Man volume 3.

 The Shadow Man video game was a critical and commercial success, selling over 2 million copies and garnering an IGN rating of 9.1/10 for the first game.
 Shadow Man also garnered a 93% rating for N64 Magazine, the same score as N64 favorites Donkey Kong 64 and Mario Kart 64.
 IGN.com named Shadow Man the N64 game of the month for August 1999.
 And IGN.com also named Shadow Man one of the three most important black characters on the N64 saying "Shadow Man is one of the strongest, most uncompromising characters in any game on any platform."
 The Shadowman video game was released around the world and translated into a number of languages including German, Russian, Spanish, French and Italian among others.